Froglich/gegography/README.md

 # Gegography
 Gegography is a library for reading, manipulating and converting geographical formats, written i pure Go.
-Currently, support is limited to GeoJSON and WKT (Well-Known-Text).
-The basis for Shapefile support (read only) is implemented, and I plan on implementing WKB (Well-Known-Binary) as well.
+Currently, support is limited to GeoJSON, WKT (Well-Known-Text) and Shapefiles (read only).
+I plan on implementing WKB (Well-Known-Binary).

 I do not plan on supporting writing Shapefiles.
 [Shapefile must die!](http://switchfromshapefile.org/)